strengthsynth/strengthsynth.github.io/_posts/2014-3-3-Hello-World.md

 While in Wisconsin, I had not yet dived into all things health and fitness so I didn’t even consider using light devices, Vitamin D supplementation, still exposing myself to outside light etc. Once I had explored this area, in hindsight I realised I could chalk a lot of the issues I was having to probably having extremely low Vitamin D levels, and not getting enough sunlight.

 But what does this have to do with you?
-Well, the sun gets a bad rap due to the message of avoidance because of skin ageing and cancer; However, what follows are the reasons I believe getting a little more sun exposure will contribute to transforming your health, fitness, and performance:
+Well, the sun gets a bad rap due to the message of avoidance because of skin ageing and cancer; However, what follows are the reasons I believe getting a little more sun exposure will contribute to **transforming your *health, fitness, and performance***:

 **Vitamin D**
 =============